https://hgic.clemson.edu/

 Purchasing Canned Goods

-Product Dating: Dates on product packages recommend purchase or “use by” dates.
+Product Dating: Dates on product packages recommend purchase or “use by” dates and indicate the timeframe the product is at its peak quality.
 They are not safety dates.
 Product dating is voluntary and not required by federal regulations (except for infant formula and some baby foods).

 Since product dating is voluntary by federal regulations, a retailer may legally sell foods beyond the date on the package as long as the product is wholesome.
 However, it is not legal to alter, change or cover up a date on a product packaged under federal inspection.
-The product may continue to be offered for sale but the expired date must remain visible to the consumer.
+The product may continue to be offered for sale, but the expiration date must remain visible to the consumer.

 Types of Dates: